mettamatt/mcp-svelte-docs/README.md

 }
 ```

 > **Note:** The server runs over standard I/O transport, not HTTP.
-It
-> doesn't require any open ports for normal operation.
-The MCP
+It doesn't require any open ports for normal operation.
-> Inspector debug mode is only used during development.

 ### Claude Desktop with WSL Configuration